-Many others will stay to help Puerto Rico recover.
-But they still need a lot of support, from basic essentials, electricity, and clean water to the hard, long-term work of recovery.
+Now six months after the storm, they still need a lot of support with essentials such as access to electricity and clean water and with the hard, long-term work of recovery.
 And the 2018 hurricane season will be here before we know it.

 Read on for more about how Puerto Rico has been affected by the storms, what Mercy Corps and partners are doing, and how you can help.

 What happened when Hurricane Maria hit Puerto Rico?

 Maria first made landfall near the southeastern town of Yabucoa.
 The powerful Category 4 storm plowed across the island with sustained winds of 155 mph, uprooting trees, downing weather stations and cell towers, and ripping wooden and tin roofs off homes.
 Electricity was cut off to 100 percent of the island, and access to clean water and food became limited for most.

 Heavy rains and flash floods brought on by the storm exacerbated widespread devastation, turning streets into rivers full of debris.
 In some areas, floodwaters were waist-high — more than 30 inches deep — and often sewage-ridden.
 Less than one percent of homeowners had flood insurance.

 Some Puerto Ricans were forced to cross swollen rivers after bridges collapsed to reach businesses where they could buy water and gas.

 Hurricane Maria is the worst storm to hit Puerto Rico in over 80 years, and arrived only two weeks after Hurricane Irma passed just north of the island and left 1 million people without power.
 The effect on Puerto Rican families — and the island’s infrastructure — will take many years to heal.